xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 Once you install the Agent in your local test machine, you have created a Local Test Environment for Test Runs execution.

+With Agents, you can also execute Test Runs from  Katalon Studio, Git and Gitbucket.

 > Notes:
 >
 > You can share the Agents among Users and Projects within a Team.